Skip to content

 max: 2g

-VM Max Map Count must be set or it will result in a crash due to the default OS limits on nmap being too low Must be set as root in /etc/sysctl.conf and verified by running sysctl vm.max_map_count Automatically set in k3d-dev.sh
+vm.max_map_count must be set or Elasticsearch will crash due to default OS limits being too low.
+Must be set as root in /etc/sysctl.conf and verified by running sysctl vm.max_map_count.
+Automatically set in k3d-dev.sh.

 sysctl -w vm.max_map_count=262144